-- If you’re a side sleeper looking for an ultra-plush feel with lots of sinkage, the Nectar should be your pick.
+- If you’re a side sleeper looking for a plush feel with lots of sinkage, the Nectar should be your pick.

 - If you’re a combination sleeper looking for a bouncy mattress, I don’t think either of these beds will work for you.
 I’d recommend checking out our best mattresses for combination sleepers pages to find a mattress that offers you more mobility.